8 out of 10

 - Martin Fisher: Shame The Devil, Essex Boys Retribution, Family Affairs (TV)

-- Lucy Drive: Mob Handed, Full English Breakfast, He Who Dares, Dead End (2013), Outside Bet
+- Lucy Drive: Jurassic School, House of Evil, Mob Handed, Reich of the Dead, Full English Breakfast, He Who Dares, Dead End (2013), Outside Bet

-- Charlie Bond: Art Ache, The Curse of the Witching Tree, Fall of the Essex Boys, GBH, Strippers Vs. Werewolves
+- Charlie Bond: Dead Air, Hellriser, The Curse of the Witching Tree, Fall of the Essex Boys, GBH, Strippers Vs. Werewolves

-- Dani Dyer: Bonded By Blood 2, Age of Kill, We Kill The Old Way
+- Dani Dyer: Heckle, Bonded By Blood 2, Age of Kill, We Kill The Old Way

-- Nick Nevern: Brotherhood, Spring, Meet The Firm – White Collar Hooligan 3, Mrs Brown’s Boys D’Movie, The Hooligan Factory, The Hooligan Wars, White Collar Hooligan 2, Fall of the Essex Boys, GBH, Outpost 2, The Rise Of a White Collar Hooligan, Victim, The Sweeney Movie, Turnout, 7Lives, Strippers Vs. Werewolves, Terry
+- Nick Nevern: Prime Suspect (TV), Eliminators, Brotherhood, Spring, Meet The Firm – White Collar Hooligan 3, Mrs Brown’s Boys D’Movie, The Hooligan Factory, The Hooligan Wars, White Collar Hooligan 2, Fall of the Essex Boys, GBH, Outpost 2, The Rise Of a White Collar Hooligan, Victim, The Sweeney Movie, Turnout, 7Lives, Strippers Vs. Werewolves, Terry

 - Ricci Harnett: Rise of the Footsoldier 2, Top Dog, The Rise and Fall Of a White Collar Hooligan, Ill Manors, Turnout, Psychosis, Rise Of The Footsoldier, Joy Division, 28 Days Later

-- Bruce Payne: The Antwerp Dolls, Breakdown (2015), Age of Kill, Getaway, Re-Kill, Tales of the Supernatural, Prowl, Dungeons & Dragons, Necronomicon, Passenger 57, Pyrates, The Howling 4, The Fruit Machine, for Queen and Country, Billy The Kid and The Green Baize Vampire, Absolute Beginners, Oxford Blues
+- Bruce Payne: The Rizen, The Antwerp Dolls, Breakdown (2015), Age of Kill, Getaway, Prowl, Dungeons & Dragons, Necronomicon, Passenger 57, Pyrates, The Howling 4, The Fruit Machine, for Queen and Country, Billy The Kid and The Green Baize Vampire, Absolute Beginners, Oxford Blues